Team94Mate/husto_language_studio/README.md

 # Husto Language Studio

-## Description of the project:
+## Description:
-Husto Language Studio: An English school website showcasing learning opportunities, course offerings, and enrollment information.
-Designed for easy navigation and user engagement.
+Husto Language Studio is an English school website that provides information about courses, registration options, pricing, feedback, and an FAQ section.

 ## Discover the website!
 [Check it out!](some_link)